 This drawing is an example of overlapping subjects.
 I only had photographs of one wolf and I selected the best 3 poses and drew them together as one.
 The perspective was tricky.
 I think it just about works.
 You’ll also notice how the rear wolf is a lighter tone than the first front one.

-Create Depth in Your Drawings Using Color
+3. Create Depth in Your Drawing (or Painting) Using Color

-The tonal range is straight forward for monochrome imagery, but not so clear cut in a painting.
+The tonal range is straightforward for monochrome imagery, but not so clear cut in a painting.

 Colors tend to mute and fade in the distance, but not always.
 When the air is crystal clear and there’s no atmospheric haze, the distance can be surprisingly vivid.
 That’s where warm and cool colors make a difference.